-We also intend to concurrently expand the One Earth ethanol plant.
+We also are concurrently expanding the One Earth ethanol plant.
 We received a permit from the EPA to increase production from 150 million gallons of ethanol per year to 175 million gallons of ethanol per year.
 Once we achieve that level of production, planned for the first quarter of fiscal 2025, we intend to apply for another permit to further increase production to 200 million gallon per year.

-Finally, we continue to work to identify ways to reduce our carbon intensity ("CI") score at the One Earth plant with the intention to maximize tax credits available under the Inflation Reduction Act.
-The Inflation Reduction Act created a new Clean Fuel Production Credit, available for calendar years 2025 - 2027, of approximately \$0.02 per ethanol gallon per CI point reduction below a 50 CI point threshold to incentive further increases in plant efficiencies within the industry.
+We continue to work to identify ways to reduce our carbon intensity ("CI") score at the One Earth plant with the intention to maximize tax credits available under the Inflation Reduction Act, which created a new Clean Fuel Production Credit under 45Z of the Internal Revenue Code ("45Z"), available for calendar years 2025 - 2027, of approximately \$0.02 per ethanol gallon per CI point reduction below a 50 CI point threshold to incentive further increases in plant efficiencies within the industry.
+The U.S. Department of the Treasury has not yet issued final rules on qualification for 45Z tax credits.

 We expect the total cost of these projects to be approximately \$165-175 million, which we currently plan to pay from our available cash.
-As of April 30, 2024, we have spent \$41.0 million life-to-date and are contractually committed to spend an additional \$9.2 million toward the carbon sequestration project.
-If the carbon sequestration project is successful, we believe we will qualify for tax credits under section 45Q of the Internal Revenue Code ("45Q") and section 45Z of the Internal Revenue Code ("45Z"), as outlined in the Inflation Reduction Act.
-As of April 30, 2024, we have spent \$37.0 million life-to-date and are contractually committed to spend an additional \$5.1 million at the One Earth plant toward plant capacity expansion and ongoing efforts to reduce our CI scoring.
+As of July 31, 2024, we have spent \$49.1 million life-to-date and are contractually committed to spend an additional \$5.3 million toward the carbon sequestration project.
+If the carbon sequestration project is successful, we believe we will qualify for tax credits under section 45Q of the Internal Revenue Code ("45Q") and section 45Z of the Internal Revenue Code, as outlined in the Inflation Reduction Act.
+As of July 31, 2024, we have spent \$41.7 million life-to-date and are contractually committed to spend an additional \$12.5 million at the One Earth plant toward plant capacity expansion and ongoing efforts to reduce our CI scoring.